Aboriginal Drug and Alcohol Treatments

 But many of the traumas experienced by Indigenous individuals are also collective traumas endured by the entire community.
 We are just now starting to uncover the tip of the iceberg when it comes to the human rights abuses in residential schools that resulted in tens of thousands of deaths and left entire generations of Indigenous people traumatized.
 There are more than 4,000 cases of missing and murdered Indigenous women (MMIW) in Canada.
 All too often, we hear reports of systemic discrimination against Indigenous people in healthcare and law enforcement settings.

-The kind of talk therapy that is commonly used in addiction rehab settings is not likely to be right forum for addressing these traumas.
+The kind of talk therapy that is commonly used in addiction rehab settings is not likely to be the right forum for addressing these traumas.
 Healing – or the attainment of wellness – is far more likely to happen when traditional Indigenous healing practices are followed.
 These include sweat lodges, healing ceremonies, traditional teachings, land-based activities, singing, dancing, storytelling, and many more.

 The Importance Of Talking To The Right People